 Recipe Notes:

-- Use long-grain basmati rice or any other medium-grain rice with less starch for making the pulao.
+- Use long-grain basmati rice or any other variety of rice with less starch for making the pulao.

 - Juice chicken thighs, breast, or leg pieces are the best for making pulao.
 Make sure all the pieces are of the same size for even cooking.